vornne/pw_module_system/name_server/README.txt

-Now to setup the Warband servers, you need to open strings.txt, scroll near the end of the file, and you should see a line starting with "str_name_server": change this to the host name of the name server, including subdirectory; note that the URL used must not include underscores, as the warband engine converts these to spaces.
+Now to setup the Warband servers, you need to open strings.txt, scroll near the end of the file, and you should see a line starting with "str_name_server": change this to the host name of the name server, including subdirectories; note that the URL used must not include underscores, as the warband engine converts these to spaces.
 In this example, the warband server will try connect to "http://www.example.com/subdir/checkplayer.php":

 str_name_server www.example.com/subdir

-Then change the line "str_name_server_password" to the password you set up in the database, earlier:
+Then change the line "str_name_server_password" to the password you set up for this server in the database, earlier:

 str_name_server_password MyPassword